precice/openfoam-adapter/README.md

 ## Build
 In order to build this adapter, simply run `wmake` inside the `openfoam-adapter` directory.
-Please notice the "w" in the begining.
+Please notice the "w" in the beginning.

 ## Run
 To run this adapter, you must include the following in